ArctosDB/documentation-wiki/_documentation/bulkloader.markdown

     * an error is returned in the ``loaded`` column

 Records which successfully load must be refreshed in the cache before appearing in the user interfaces.
 Records are refreshed in the order they enter the queue.
-This process often takes less than one minute, but in the case of many thousands of records being queued can take up to several days.
-Reports/Services--->View Statistics--->FLAT status provides a summary of the state of the cache, and may be useful in estimating processing time.
+This process often takes less than one minute, but in the case of many thousands of records being queued can take up to several days. <a href="https://arctos.database.museum/info/flat_status.cfm" target="_blank">Reports/Services >View Statistics >FLAT</a> status provides a summary of the state of the cache, and may be useful in estimating processing time.

 Note that there is a period of time between successful loading and the cache being refreshed where records are not visible in any user interface.